 Considering that the Chinese routine includes many hours per day on the internet, a company that wants to be competitive in a such digitalized market must have a strong presence on the web.

-After having done some market researches and had known what kind of products a certain target can appreciate, the company should study its digital marketing strategy, that even if varies according to the offer and the demand, it usually shall include at least some of the following digital channels:
+After having done some market research and had known what kind of products a certain target can appreciate, the company should study its digital marketing strategy, that even if varies according to the offer and the demand, it usually shall include at least some of the following digital channels:

 Baidu: the search engine to promote your prepared dishes in China

 The relevance of Baidu decreases for mobile usage.
 This is mainly due to the power of the Chinese tech giant Tencent in the social media field.
 In China, the most used social media app is WeChat, and it is owned by Tencent, which also owns Sougou.

 Use Forums & Q&A to promote your premade food brand undercover

 The Chinese equivalent of Quora is Zhihu.
 Just like Quora, you can write questions and answers and link websites.
-In this way, you can give and receive reviews about your brands and products and doing SEO.
+In this way, you can give and receive reviews about your brands and products and do SEO.

 Chinese Social Media are Keys for Premade food brands

 WeChat, Douyin, and Weibo are very popular in China but should be used in very different ways.
 If the communication on Douyin (the Chinese original version of TikTok) mainly relies on short videos, WeChat content is articles send as newsletters in instant message format or promotional messages sent within WeChat groups, but not only.

 Start selling your premade food on Chinese eCommerce platforms